The Game Developers Conference (GDC) Game Career Seminar (GCS) Call for Submissions will be open September 1 through October 7, 2022 at 11:59pm PT.

 - Track, Format, and Delivery Format

-- Presentation Outline Details (For Advisors Only): You have approximately 500 words to outline and thoroughly describe to the GDC Game Career Seminar Advisors what your talk will be about, and why it will be interesting to GDC attendees.
+- Presentation Outline Details (This will NOT be published on GDC website.
+For Advisor review only): You have approximately 500 words to outline and thoroughly describe to the GDC Summit and GCS Advisors what your talk will be about, and why it will be interesting to GDC attendees.
 This is NOT the abstract for your talk on the GDC website or published event agenda.
 This section will NOT be published.
 It is for you to describe concretely and succinctly what is compelling about your talk, provide supporting data, and outline your presentation in detail to the Advisors.
 Submissions with thin presentation outline details (e.g. less than 400 words) will most likely be declined by advisors due to lack of information required to evaluate the presentation and its impact.
 Do not tease with something like, "My lecture will reveal amazing findings about how people play puzzle platformers," instead say, "We have found 90% of people only play puzzle platformers while eating pepperoni pizza," or whatever your amazing finding actually is.
-If you need more than 500 words to describe your lecture in this way, you can upload supplemental materials (.doc, .pdf, .txt) to your submission.
+If you need more than 500 words to describe your lecture in this way, you can upload a full outline and supplemental materials (.doc, .pdf, .txt) to your submission.

 - Speaker Biography, Game Credits, Speaker History and Twitter username (Biography and Twitter will be posted on website)

-- Session Description (For Website): In 100-150-words, provide a concise description of your session.
+- Session Description (This will be published on GDC website): In 100-150-words, provide a concise description of your session.
 This is the abstract of your talk that will be published on the GDC website.
 If your company requires PR approval prior to publishing, please note that this section will be made public upon official acceptance.
 Write in 3rd person, present tense.

-- Attendee Takeaway (For Website): In 50-words or less, tell us what attendees will gain from this presentation.
+- Attendee Takeaway (This will be published on GDC website): In 50-words or less, tell us what attendees will gain from this presentation.
 Be specific by giving concrete examples and remember that GDC attendees are experts in their field.
 This will be published on the GDC website.
 If your company requires PR approval prior to publishing, please note that this section will be made public upon official acceptance.
 Do not use bullet points, write in 3rd person present tense.

-- Intended Audience (For Website): In 50-words or less, describe your target audience and who will benefit from your presentation.
+- Intended Audience (This will be published on GDC website): In 50-words or less, describe your target audience and who will benefit from your presentation.
 Is prerequisite knowledge necessary for understanding the content of the session?
 If so, what are the prerequisites?
 This will be published on the GDC website.
 If your company requires PR approval prior to publishing, please note that this section will be made public upon official acceptance.
 Do not use bullet points, write in 3rd person present tense.

-- Supporting material (For Advisors Only): It is optional to submit supplemental information that supports your session proposal.
+- Supporting material (This will NOT be published on GDC website.
+For Advisor review only): It is optional to submit supplemental information that supports your session proposal.
 Additional materials may include white papers, code, demos, videos, images, proof of concept, etc. Supporting materials will NOT be published on the GDC website and are solely for the Advisors during submission review.

 Phase II: Session Proposal Review, Selection & Notification

-- Game Career Seminar Advisors reviews submissions in October.
+- Game Career Seminar Advisors review submissions in October.

-- Submitters are notified of their status early November: Phase 2 Conditionally Accepted, Declined, or Accepted
+- Submitters are notified of their status late November: Phase 2 Conditionally Accepted, Declined, or Accepted

 - Phase 2 submitters will be required to prepare the complete presentation for review by the Game Career Seminar Advisors*

-*Note: You are not a confirmed speaker until your Phase 2 presentation is reviewed and approved by the Advisors.
+*Note: You are not a confirmed speaker until your Phase 2 presentation is reviewed and approved by the Summit and GCS Advisors.
 Most GDC talks are Phase 2 conditionally accepted prior to official acceptance.
-In Phase 2, submitters will receive feedback from a Game Career Seminar Advisors, whose aim is to maximize takeaway for the audience, align content with the editorial goals of the topic or summit they advise (see track descriptions and topics of interest below), and ultimately help prepare you for a successful talk.
+In Phase 2, submitters will receive feedback from an Advisor, whose aim is to maximize takeaway for the audience, align content with the editorial goals of the topic they advise (see track descriptions and topics of interest below), and ultimately help prepare you for a successful talk.
 All GDC Advisors are game industry and GDC veterans with extensive expertise in their respective fields.

 Phase III: Final Review & Confirmations

-- Game Career Seminar Advisor reviews Phase 2 presentation revisions in November and December
+- Game Career Seminar Advisors review Phase 2 presentation revisions in November and December

 - Phase 2 submitters are notified of their status at mid-December through early January: Declined or Accepted